Economic history of Malaysia: Post-independence

 A legacy of the British colonial system was the division of Malaysians into three groups according to ethnicity.
 The Malays were concentrated in their traditional villages, focusing mainly on agricultural activities, while the Chinese dominated Malaysian commerce.
 Educated Indians took up professional roles such as those of doctors or lawyers, while the less better-off worked the plantations.
 Chinese businesses in Malaysia developed as part of the larger bamboo network, a network of overseas Chinese businesses operating in the markets of Southeast Asia that share common family and cultural ties.
 The Reid Commission which drafted the Malaysian Constitution made a provision for limited affirmative action through Article 153, which gave the Malays special privileges, such as 60% of university entrance (quota).
 However, after the May 13 incident of racial rioting in the federal capital of Kuala Lumpur, the government initiated more aggressive programmes aimed at actively establishing a Malay entrepreneurial class through direct intervention in the economy, aimed at alleviating poverty.
 This was done with the controversial New Economic Policy (NEP).
 Its main objective was the elimination of the association of race with economic function, and the first five-year plan to begin implementing the NEP was the Second Malaysia Plan.
 The success or failure of the NEP is the subject of much debate, although it was officially retired in 1990 and replaced by the National Development Policy (NDP).

-Current GDP per capita grew 31% in the Sixties and 358% in the Seventies, but this proved unsustainable and growth scaled back sharply to 36% in the Eighties.
+Current GDP per capita grew 31% in the Sixties and 358% in the 1970s, but this proved unsustainable and growth scaled back sharply to 36% in the Eighties.
 It rose again to 59% in the Nineties led primarily by export-oriented industries.
 This increase in GDP was brought about due to a shift from the traditional agricultural and resource based economy to one based on manufactured goods.
 From 1988 to 1996, Malaysia's economy expanded at 8 per cent, the second fastest after China, resulting in manufactured goods such as microchips and semiconductors making up 80 per cent of exports.
 Per capita income doubled from 1990 to 1996.
 Infrastructure projects were greatly increased in this time.
 Other countries looked to Malaysia at the time as an example for economic reform.